 Do you perform appropriate population validation of the data you rely on in an audit?

-Population or data validation is simply gaining confidence that the data you are using in your audit contains all the appropriate data for your audit objectives (e.g., your server list includes all the SOX servers).
+Population validation is simply gaining confidence that the data you are using in your audit contains all the appropriate data for your audit objectives (e.g., your server list includes all the SOX servers).
 So how do you do it?
 Let’s look at an example…

 Just the SOX, Ma’am